5 Barriers to Medication Adherence & What Can Help

 4) Complex Treatment Plans and Multiple Medications

-Chronic care patients with multiple conditions may have several medications that may need to be taken more than one time per day.
-The more medications a patient takes, the harder it becomes to keep up with a complex treatment plan.
-Regimens involving many different pills taken at varying times pose a barrier as patients struggle to keep everything straight.
-Frequent dosing poses challenges, too, when considering what are the barriers to medication adherence.
+Chronic care patients with multiple conditions may have several medications to take more than once per day.
+The more medications a patient takes, the harder it may be to keep up.
+Complex regimens, requiring multiple pills at different times, can make it hard for patients to stay consistent.
+Frequent dosing adds another layer of difficulty and is a common barrier when we ask: what are the barriers to medication adherence?

 5) Counseling and Communication

-The Centers for Disease Control and Prevention (CDC) reports that 20 – 30% of new prescriptions are never filled at the pharmacy by patients.
-One barrier to medication adherence is a lack of counseling and communication around medication instructions.
-In fact, not enough communication can account for 55% of medication nonadherence.
-In the previously mentioned study of type 1 and type 2 diabetic patients aged 59 and over, 84% of patients cited a lack of counseling and sensitizing from the hospital as a barrier to medication adherence.
-It is important to understand the patient’s rationale for nonadherence and to communicate why it is vital that the patient take their medication as instructed.
+The Centers for Disease Control and Prevention (CDC) reports that 20 – 30% of new prescriptions are never filled by patients.
+One barrier to medication adherence is poor communication around how and why medications should be taken.
+In fact, inadequate counseling accounts for 55% of medication nonadherence.
+In the previously mentioned study of diabetic patients, 84% cited a lack of guidance as a barrier to medication adherence.
+Understanding a patient’s reasoning for non-adherence, and clearly communicating the importance of adherence is critical to improving outcomes.

 The CDC suggests asking patients the following questions: